 The Italian National Institute of Astrophysics (INAF) contributes to CTA through the ASTRI project (Astrofisica con Specchi a Tecnologia Replicante Italiana).
-Born in 2011 as a “flagship” project” of the Italian Ministry for Education, University and Research (MIUR), ASTRI aims to provide to CTA a series of dual-mirror small-size telescopes (SST-2M ASTRI), which will explore the uppermost end of the Very High Energy domain (up to a few hundred of TeV) with unprecedented sensitivity and angular resolution.
+Born in 2011 as a “flagship” project” of the Italian Ministry for Education, University and Research (MIUR), ASTRI aims to provide to CTA a series of dual-mirror small-size telescopes (SST-2M ASTRI), as well as supporting the participation in the construction of other subsystems.
+The group of 50 SST telescopes will be installed at the CTA South site and will explore the uppermost end of the Very High Energy domain (up to a few hundred of TeV) with unprecedented sensitivity and angular resolution.
 They will be characterized by innovative technological solutions, such as the optical configuration of Schwarzschild-Couder type, a modular, light and compact focal-plane camera based on silicon photomultipliers, and a front-end electronic based on a specifically designed ASIC (Application-Specific Integrated Circuit).
 The viability of this innovative design has been successfully demonstrated with the ASTRI-Horn prototype.
-This telescope, installed in 2014 at the Serra La Nave site on Mount Etna (Sicily), is the first Schwarzschild-Couder telescope for gamma-ray astronomy to be built and tested; it saw its first light in May 2017 and, then, it reached the detection of the Crab Nebula in December 2018.
-Currently the ASTRI Collaboration is developing a mini-array of 9 telescopes, based on the same design of the ASTRI-Horn prototype.
+This telescope, installed in 2014 at the Serra La Nave site on Mount Etna (Sicily), is the first Schwarzschild-Couder telescope for gamma-ray astronomy to be built and tested; it saw its first light in May 2017 and, then, it achieved the detection of the Crab Nebula in December 2018.
+Currently the ASTRI Collaboration is also building a mini-array of 9 telescopes, based on the same design of the ASTRI-Horn prototype.
 They will be installed at the Teide Astronomical Observatory, operated by the Instituto de Astrofisica de Canarias (IAC), on Mount Teide, in the Canary island of Tenerife.
 The ASTRI mini-array will be operated by INAF based on a host agreement with IAC.

 Our Institute is actively involved in the ASTRI project from both the scientific and technical point of view.